dineshkrishdev/git-commands-table/README.md

 # git-tips
-Git Commands Table for GIT users
+Git Commands and Tips for all Git Users.